jmf-mordis/PyconES-2019-tamarco-slices/README.md

 # PyconES-2019-tamarco-slices

-Slices and code examples of PyconES 2019 Tamarco presentation
+Slices and examples of PyconES 2019 Tamarco presentation